Best Knife for Home Cooks in Australia: Honest Picks for Every Budget and Cooking Style

 Cutting board choices that protect your edge

-Your cutting surface has a huge impact on your knife's edge.
 Always use wood or soft plastic boards.
-Avoid glass, bamboo, stone, or ceramic boards—they are far too hard and will dull or chip your blade in no time.
+Avoid glass, bamboo, stone, or ceramic boards — they are far too hard and will dull or chip your blade.

 When to sharpen and how to know

-If your knife slips on the skin of a tomato or won't cleanly slice through paper, it's time to sharpen.
+If your knife slips on the skin of a tomato or won’t cleanly slice through paper, it’s time to sharpen.
 For most home cooks, this is every 2–3 months.
-You can use whetstones like Shapton stones at home, or take advantage of the HEPHAIS free lifetime sharpening service to have it professionally done for you.
+You can sharpen at home using a quality whetstone, or send your knife to a professional sharpening service when needed.